 Nuts (cashews, almonds, walnuts)

 Making The Most of What You Have

 If you thought that vegetable scraps weren’t good for anything besides composting, then think again!
 Never let anything go to waste by creating vegetable stock from veggies scraps throughout the week.
-Your broth can be great for use in soups, rice dishes, and anything else you’d like to flavor a little bit.
+Your broth can be great for use in vegan soups, rice dishes, and anything else you’d like to flavor a little bit.
 Keep a bag of vegetable trimmings from carrots, onion, fennel, celery, and other veggies in your freezer until you’re ready to make your broth.
 Adding aromatics like garlic and herbs can help flavor the broth and give you some extra depth as well.
-Freeze your broth for later, or use it during the week as a replacement for water in sauces or rice dishes.When it comes to being plant-based, it’s all about how you approach the lifestyle that determines whether or not you’ll be spending a lot of money.
+Freeze your broth for later, or use it during the week as a replacement for water in sauces orhealthy rice dishes.When it comes to being plant-based, it’s all about how you approach the lifestyle that determines whether or not you’ll be spending a lot of money.
 So shop wisely, and you too can move towards a healthier you!

 You have items in your order that need to be refrigerated during delivery.
 In order to ensure that these products remain fresh, we must ship them to you as quickly as possible.
 Make sure to refrigerate or freeze immediately upon arrival.
 All refrigerated items must be shipped via FedEx 2 day shipping, and will only ship out Monday-Wednesday each week.

 If you order after 12pm est on Wednesday, your order will ship the following week.
 If you would like to avoid this extra shipping and refrigeration charge, please remove the refrigerated items from your cart.× Remove Refrigerated Items